ColoringNuns/Nur/README.md

 # About

-This is a project i'm pretty hyped to work on :) <br>
+This is a project I was pretty hyped to work on :) <br>
-It uses the PeerJS library to allow communication between static sites without having to host a custom server.

-It also uses the p5JS library to handle the graphical aspect of the game.
+It uses the Driveline library for communications, but unfortunately it was depreciated and as such the game is generally no longer functional.
+I may come back and patch it at a later date.

 # Controls